moisespineda/moisespineda/README.md

 ### I´m Moisés

-I´m a 27 years old Jr System Engineer from Maturín-Venezuela.
-Currently I´m learning Backend with Python and I would like to learn Data Science and JavaScript .
-My interest is to growi in developing.
+I´m a 28 years old System Engineer from Maturín-Venezuela.
+Currently I´m learning Data Science.

 You can find me in: